Karen Lloyd: The Blackbird Diaries

-In The Blackbird Diaries: A Year With Nature (Saraband, 2017), Lloyd documents wildlife in her garden in the Lakes and travels to the Shropshire Hills to the UK's leading curlew recovery project, Curlew Country, to document the diminishing numbers of lowland curlews.
+In The Blackbird Diaries: A Year with Wildlife (Saraband, 2017), Lloyd documents wildlife in her garden in the Lakes and travels to the Shropshire Hills to the UK's leading curlew recovery project, Curlew Country, to document the diminishing numbers of lowland curlews.
 She also records her responses to the light of the Hebridean midsummer on the isle of Mull, a nighttime trip to the island of Staffa, and her encounters with sea eagles and otters.
 The book received the art and literature prize at the Lakeland Book of the Year Awards in 2018.
 The Great Outdoors wrote, "The writing is beautiful and insightful, with a clarity and attention to detail." while Caught by the River found it "captivating."

 Abundance: Nature in Recovery

 Lloyd's latest publication Abundance: Nature in Recovery (Bloomsbury, UK and US 2021), is a book of literary essays that express cautious hope for the regeneration of nature, including a Romanian project restoring Transylvanian forests, the return of the wolf to the Netherlands, and the return of the Imperial Eagle to the Hungarian Steppe.
 Lloyd also revisits her home territory in a discussion of climate change and land regeneration in the Lake District, where the restoration of soils slows rainfall and is driving the return of pollinators.

 Tim Smit, co-founder of the Eden Project said, "If I was to recommend one book people should read for their well-being it would be this."

 The Spectator described the book as dealing with ways that can help to "unlock many of our wider problems," and that the writing is "full of exuberant delight."

-The book was Longlisted for the 2022 James Cropper Wainwright Prize for International Conservation.
+The book was longlisted for the 2022 James Cropper Wainwright Prize for International Conservation.